Fiatt, Illinois

 Fiatt is an unincorporated community in Fulton County, Illinois, United States.
 The community is on Illinois Routes 9 and 97 7.6 mi west of Canton.
 Fiatt has a post office with ZIP Code 61433, which opened on July 17, 1843.

+It is served by the Cuba Community Unit District 3 school system (K–12) and Spoon River College.
+The community lies within the Canton micropolitan statistical area.
+It is in Joshua Township.